Kate Harcourt, Director, CAMS

 email@example.com ; 212.854.2714

-Kate Harcourt is the Director for Original and Special Materials Cataloging (OSMC) and holds administrative responsibility for cataloging policies and procedures within the Division.
-OSMC is the home of designated categories of original cataloging, rare book cataloging, web archiving, special format cataloging, e.g, serials and music, non-MARC metadata creation and remediation, and special projects.
+Kate Harcourt is the Director for Cataloging and Metadata Services (CAMS) and holds administrative responsibility for cataloging policies and procedures within the Division.
+CAMS is the home of designated categories of original cataloging, rare book cataloging, web archiving, special format cataloging, e.g, serials and music, non-MARC metadata creation and remediation, and special projects.

 firstname.lastname@example.org ; 212.851.2451

-Matt catalogs rare books for the Burke Library and the Rare Book and Manuscript Library.
-He holds a MSLIS and a Certificate in Archives and Records Management from the Palmer School of Library and Information Science (LIU), and a MA in Religion from Yale Divinity School.
-Prior to joining Columbia University Libraries, Matt was a cataloger at the New York Society Library, and also worked as a manuscript processor at the Beinecke Rare Book and Manuscript Library of Yale University.
+Matthew catalogs rare books and manuscripts for the Burke Library, the Rare Book and Manuscript Library, and Avery Library, and assists with NACO and SACO work.
+Prior to joining Columbia University Libraries, Matthew was a cataloger at the New York Society Library, and a manuscript processor at the Beinecke Rare Book and Manuscript Library of Yale University.

 firstname.lastname@example.org ; 212.851.2449

-In ALA/ALCTS, Robert is chair of the Committee on Cataloging: Asian and African Materials for 2017/2018.
+In ALA, Robert has served as chair of the Committee on Cataloging: Description and Access (2014-2015) and of the Committee on Cataloging: Asian and African Materials (2017-2019).

 email@example.com ; 212.854.1436